Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 It effectively defines the migration status behavior only for nullability qualifier nicknames that haven't yet been annotated with `kotlin.Migration`.

-This annotation is necessary since using all of the custom nullability qualifiers, and especially `TypeQualifierDefault` is already spread among many well-known libraries and users may need to migrate smoothly when updating to the Kotlin compiler version containing JSR 305 support.
+This annotation is necessary, since using all of the custom nullability qualifiers, and especially `TypeQualifierDefault` is already spread among many well-known libraries and users may need to migrate smoothly when updating to the Kotlin compiler version containing JSR 305 support.